sadlerb/Sandbot/README.md

 - [ ] A Command to create a poll
 - [X] A search for a word or sentence on ~google~  Wiki
-  - [ ] Add ability to search using different engines (wiki,google,urban dictionary)
+  - [X] Add ability to search using different engines (wiki,google,urban dictionary)
+  - [ ] Return first three results from urban dictionary
+  - [ ] Add wiki image to embed
+  - [ ] Modify current google results to better format
 - [X] Add ability to get current news headlines and links
   - [ ] Allow news search by category
   - [ ] Post only to news text channel
 - [X] Delete message history
   - [ ] Only specific role can delete chat history
 - [X] very advanced decision making
 - [ ] to do lists
 - [ ] post memes every hour